 Monitors electricity consumption by the school every day and displays this near the reception and on our VLE homepage so that all students can be reminded of this information.
 Negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within the school as it can track consumption down to every classroom.
-The Entrak system acts as the backbone to Power Out Days and provides information for Earth Hour activities, as it allows us to monitor how much we cut our electricity usage and how much money we save.
+We hope to be able to use Entrak to build further awareness within the school about our energy consumption and how we can reduce this.